shimaaelbana/RSNA_2025-MambaVesselNet/README.md

   year={2025}
 }
 ```
-If you have any questions about our project, feel free to contact me by email at shimaa.elbanaa@aiet.edu.eg or alkabbany@aast.edu
+If you have any questions about our project, feel free to contact me by email at shimaa.elbanaa@aiet.edu.eg or alkabbany@ieee.org

 ## Acknowledgements